 How to make almond flour

 If the nutritional perks aren't enough to convince you to give almond flour a try, knowing just how easy it is to make it will change your mind.
 Here's what you need: almonds.
 That's the ingredient list.
 "You can easily make almond flour at home with blanched almonds (almonds that have had their skin removed) and blend them using a high-speed blender or food processor until they are finely ground," Bhattari says.
-If you don't have a blender or food processor, the ones highlighted below are great ones to consider:

 Here's an almond flour recipe to follow that includes exact measurements: